sandboxie-plus/sandboxie-docs/Content/HowToUseWinDbg.md

 * * *

-Download and install the latest release of _Windows 10 SDK_ from the following web page:

-[https://developer.microsoft.com/en-us/windows/downloads/windows-sdk](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk) (both 32-bit and 64-bit)
+Download and install the latest release of [_Windows SDK_](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk) (both 32-bit and 64-bit).

 If you just need the _Debugging Tools for Windows_, you can install the debugging tools as a standalone component.